 With her BSc. and MSc degree in hand, Ann-Marie worked on research projects that ranged from molecular signaling pathways to assessing cancer risk factors in study populations.
 Writing and editing came naturally to her and she was always involved in producing research publications and grant applications.
 She has been producing Web content since the earliest days of Mosaic, In 2001 she began working as a writer and editor in education and science, as well as providing website design, content management, and user interface design services.

-She is heartily thankful that the team has expanded, so that she can focus on developing excellent, educational resources, tailored to the learning needs of individuals providing care for the dying.
 “I believe that we can learn through everything we do – every person we meet – every image we see.
 Creating excellent instructional resources means marrying the interests and needs of the learner to the instructional goals of the content, in a way that easily transfers knowledge in an interesting, engaging and useful way. ”

 When she’s not working she spends time with her family, baking goodies, boating, and trying to keep the plants in her garden alive.

 “Greg originally came to Life and Death Matters to do our book design and layout.
 Since then Greg has been our go-to for anything and everything design related.
 He is gifted, quick, responsive.. and an integral part of the team.” – Kath